voxpupuli/puppet-bareos/README.md

 #### Storage - Class ::bareos::storage::storage

-In general, the properties speciﬁed under the Storage resource deﬁne global properties of the Storage daemon.
+In general, the properties specified under the Storage resource define global properties of the Storage daemon.

 #### Autochange - Define ::bareos::storage::autochanger

-The Autochanger resource supports single or multiple drive autochangers by grouping one or more Device resources into one unit called an autochanger in Bareos (often referred to as a ”tape library” by autochanger manufacturers).
+The Autochanger resource supports single or multiple drive autochangers by grouping one or more Device resources into one unit called an autochanger in Bareos (often referred to as a "tape library" by autochanger manufacturers).

 #### Device - Define ::bareos::storage::device

-The Device Resource speciﬁes the details of each device (normally a tape drive) that can be used by the Storage daemon.
+The Device Resource specifies the details of each device (normally a tape drive) that can be used by the Storage daemon.
 There may be multiple Device resources for a single Storage daemon.
-In general, the properties speciﬁed within the Device resource are speciﬁc to the Device.
+In general, the properties specified within the Device resource are specific to the Device.

 #### Director - Define ::bareos::storage::director

-The Director resource speciﬁes the Name of the Director which is permitted to use the services of the Storage daemon.
+The Director resource specifies the Name of the Director which is permitted to use the services of the Storage daemon.
 There may be multiple Director resources.
-The Director Name and Password must match the corresponding values in the Director’s conﬁguration ﬁle.
+The Director Name and Password must match the corresponding values in the Director's configuration file.

 #### Messages - Define ::bareos::storage::messages

-The Messages resource deﬁnes how messages are to be handled and destinations to which they should be sent.
+The Messages resource defines how messages are to be handled and destinations to which they should be sent.

 #### NDMP - Define ::bareos::storage::ndmp

-The NDMP Resource speciﬁes the authentication details of each NDMP client.
+The NDMP Resource specifies the authentication details of each NDMP client.
 There may be multiple NDMP resources for a single Storage daemon.
-In general, the properties speciﬁed within the NDMP resource are speciﬁc to one client.
+In general, the properties specified within the NDMP resource are specific to one client.

 ### WebUI
 `Class ::bareos::webui`